acceleratedscience/omgui-frontend/README.md

 1. Publish a [new release](https://github.com/acceleratedscience/omgui-frontend/releases) on GitHub, respecting [semantic versioning](https://semver.org)
 2. The [release-build.yaml](.github/release-build.yaml) action will run the build script and store the build files as `dist.tar.gz` alongside the source code of your release.
 It will take 1-2 minutes to appear, you can follow the process under the [Actions](https://github.com/acceleratedscience/omgui-frontend/actions/workflows/release-build.yml) tab.
 3. In the OMGUI repo, update the `OMGUI_FRONTEND_VERSION` environment variable to the new version number (exluding the 'v' prefix) in both your `.env` and the [`.env-example`](https://github.com/acceleratedscience/omgui/blob/main/.env-example) file.
+4. OMGUI will automatically download the frontend code on the first launch, and will update it whenever a new version number has been detected.
+The installation process extracts the contents of `dist.tar.gz` and stored them under `/omgui/gui/client`.

 <br>